 Black-eyed peas are just one of the more common field pea varieties but by no means are they the only variety.
 How many different types of field peas are there?
 Well, before that question is answered, it’s best to understand what field peas are.
 Read on to find out about growing field peas and information on field pea varieties.

 What are Field Peas?

+Field peas, also referred to as southern peas or cowpeas, are grown on over 25 million acres throughout the world.
+They are sold as a dry, shelled product and used for either human consumption or livestock food.
 Closely related to the garden pea, field peas are annual plants.
 They may have a vining habit to an erect habit.
 All stages are edible, from the blossoms to the immature pods, called snaps, to the mature pods full of peas and the overly mature pods full of dried peas.

 Field Pea Information